-Size 1 Acquirer Target Name of Combined Entity Date Announced Premium Paid Approximate Percentage Ownership of Combined Entity Described by Parties as an MOE Composition of Board of Directors Chairman/CEO Succession Provision for Chairman/ CEO Headquarters \$2.6 billion (Stock only) Leucadia National Corporation Jefferies Group, Inc. Leucadia National Corporation November 12, 2012 Yes 165 64.7% - Leucadia 35.3% - Jefferies 14 members 8 - Leucadia (57%) 6 - Jefferies (43%) Richard Handler, CEO and chairman of Jefferies, is expected to become CEO of Leucadia.
+Size Acquirer Target Name of Combined Entity Date Announced Premium Paid Approximate Percentage Ownership of Combined Entity Described by Parties as an MOE Composition of Board of Directors Chairman/CEO Succession Provision for Chairman/ CEO Headquarters \$2.6 billion (Stock only) Leucadia National Corporation Jefferies Group, Inc. Leucadia National Corporation November 12, 2012 Yes 64.7% - Leucadia 35.3% - Jefferies No 14 members 8 - Leucadia (57%) 6 - Jefferies (43%) Richard Handler, CEO and chairman of Jefferies, is expected to become CEO of Leucadia.
 Joseph Steinberg, Leucadia's President and one of its directors, is expected to become the chairman of Leucadia.
 None New York, NY (Leucadia and Jefferies)

-^{19.2%} premium over the closing price of Jefferies common stock on November 9, 2012.
+19.2% premium over the closing price of Jefferies common stock on November 9, 2012 (the last trading day before the public announcement of the merger).